sdekhterman/Snake-Game/README.md

 ### Drawing

-- Console-based drawing with snake represented by "O", food by "*", and tail segments by "&".
+- Console-based drawing with snake represented by "0", food by "*", and tail segments by "o".
 - Score displayed at the bottom of the screen.

 ### Input